 The seven potential risks of bad employee rewards

 Ultimately, most employee reward ideas don’t work because it’s easy to see through them.
 “If you do this, then I’ll give you this,” is a mistake that many managers make.
 Rewards are meant to be a way to celebrate good work, not coerce people into carrying out specific tasks.

-Drive: The Surprising Truth About What Motivates Us, by Daniel H. Pink, is essential reading to understand the psychology behind human motivation.
-In it, Pink highlights seven negative effects that the “carrot and stick” approach to rewarding employees can have:
+Drive: The Surprising Truth About What Motivates Us, by Daniel H. Pink, is essential reading for understanding the psychology behind human motivation.
+In it, Pink highlights seven negative effects of the “carrot and stick” approach to rewarding employees: